zmkfirmware/zmk/docs/docs/features/backlight.md

 ## Enabling Backlight

-To enable backlight on your board or shield, simply enable the `CONFIG_ZMK_BACKLIGHT` configuration values in the `.conf` file of your user config directory as such:
+To enable backlight on your board or shield, add the following lines to your `.conf` file of your user config directory as such:

 ```
+CONFIG_PWM=y
+CONFIG_LED_PWM=y
 CONFIG_ZMK_BACKLIGHT=y
 ```